broxme/broxme-browser/README.md

 ### tmux

 Launching from tmux is known to cause issues with GUI apps in macOS.
-On Beaker, it may cause the application to hang during startup.
+On Broxme browser, it may cause the application to hang during startup.

 ## Contributors

-This project exists thanks to all the people who contribute. [[Contribute]](CONTRIBUTING.md).
+This project based on backer and thanks to all the people who contribute. [[Contribute]](CONTRIBUTING.md).
 [![](https://opencollective.com/beaker/contributors.svg?width=890)](https://github.com/beakerbrowser/beaker/graphs/contributors)

 ## License